-Chili powder won’t go bad in a way that’s unsafe to eat unless some water gets to it.
-If you find any signs of mold, wet spots, or big clumps, that means water has contaminated the powder, and you should get rid of it.
+Chili powder won’t become unsafe to eat unless it comes into contact with water.
+If you notice any signs of mold, damp areas, or large clumps, it means water has affected the powder, and you should discard it.

 Chili powder will lose its flavor and potency over time.
 To test if it’s flavorful, take a pinch and rub it between your thumb and index finger.
 Taste it to check if it’s still spicy.
 If it lacks flavor, you can throw it out for quality purposes.